 Delivery and stakeholder focused.

-Ability to work with an intellectually challenging client group.
+Ability to work effectively and confidently with an intellectually challenging client group.

 A high degree of discretion in handling confidential personal matters and information.

 The Church’s culture and the appointments processes are deeply intertwined with its theological heritage.
-The post holder will need to be interested in, and able to work creatively with the language and concepts that emerge from this.
+The post holder will need to be interested in, sensitive to and sufficiently resilient to work creatively with the language and concepts that emerge from this.

 As a Disability Confident Leader, we actively look to attract, recruit and retain those of you who are disabled.